cilium/cilium/Documentation/install/upgrade.rst

     manually using the ``ctTcpMax``, ``ctAnyMax``, ``natMax`` options will take precedence over the dynamically determined value.

-    On upgrades of existing installations, this option is disable by default, i.e. it is set to 0.0.
+    On upgrades of existing installations, this option is disabled by default, i.e. it is set to 0.0.
 Users wanting to use this feature need to enable it explicitly in their `ConfigMap`, see section :ref:`upgrade_configmap`.